edelgrace/blog/content/post/2014-05-02-conversations-over-text-messages.md

   - Writing

 ---
 Long weird sappy feelings.
 So much sap and cheese and this sounded better in my head because I kinda read it in a certain way.
 Man, I just don’t know.
-Also, for the love of gulay, the end of a line does not mean &#8220;pause.&#8221; Punctuation means &#8220;pause.&#8221; Yes, you’re supposed to run out of breath (I&#8217;m kinda slightly asthmatic though, so).
+Also, for the love of gulay, the end of a line does not mean "pause."
+Punctuation means "pause."
+Yes, you’re supposed to run out of breath (I'm kinda slightly asthmatic though, so).

 i’m sorry,